-Cape Town residents lining up for water at the beginning of April.
-The water shortage in Cape Town is so dire that the government has posted an on-line map that details the water consumption of every household.
-They also shared a phone number that residents can call to report water wasters.
+Cape Town residents lining up for water at the beginning of April 2018.
+The water shortage in Cape Town is so dire that the government posted an on-line map that details the water consumption of every household.
+[They removed the interactive map January 2019.]
+During the fall and winter of 2018, the South African government shared a phone number on-line that residents can call to report water wasters.

 Does our respect for water mirror our respect for life?
 This is our guiding question.